Freelance writer/editor and English teacher in France

-*i.e. what am I doing in France??
+*including, what was I doing in France??

 In 2018, I decided to make some big changes.
 In February, I left full-time employment to pursue freelance writing.
 In the fall I moved to France after ten years in New York City and started a part-time English teaching job at three primary schools in the town of Biscarrosse, a bit over an hour outside the city of Bordeaux near the Atlantic Ocean.